Brokengm/BIA_group_work/README.md

 This project is a deep learning-based desktop application designed to assist in the preliminary inspection of **Fundus Camera Images** for signs of **Glaucoma**.

-It utilizes a two-stage computer vision pipeline:
+It utilizes a three-stage computer vision pipeline:

 1.  **Preprocessing:** This included background removal to eliminate black borders, contrast enhancement using gamma correction and other image augmentation.
 2.  **UNet Segmentation:** Accurately localizes and segments the optic disc and cup region.